ctschroeder/tutorials/basic-wp-setup.md

 ### 4. Pages and Posts

 There are two basic kinds of content for Wordpress: Pages (your basic web page) and Posts (Blog posts that appear on a blog, like the News page of the course website.)
-The OU Create documentation page about [setting up your WordPress site](https://create.ou.edu/docs/web-apps/wordpress/) has a good section about "Publishing Content" with screenshots, images, and more info on Pages vs. Posts -- go check it out!
+The OU Create documentation page about [adding pages and posts](https://sites.create.ou.edu/guides/2021/08/28/adding-posts-and-pages/) has screenshots, images, and more info -- go check it out!

 You will need to choose if you want your Home page for your site to be your blog roll or a web page.
 Advantage of a blog -- all your new content appears right away.
 Advantage of a Page -- information about who you are, what the site is is always there; you can add links to your latest posts in a separate area of a Page called a Widget.
 We will talk about those later!!!. **You can always change your mind later, so just pick one for now!!!**